mjvdende/screenplay-presentation/slides.md

 }
 ```

-* A task is implemented as the actor performing one or more performables
+* A task is implemented as the actor performing one or more _Performables_
   * other tasks
   * or actions